The Son & His Aged Mother

 Illustrated By: Stella Wei

-LONG, LONG AGO IN JAPAN there lived at the foot of the mountain a poor farmer and his aged, widowed mother.
-They owned a bit of land which supplied them with food, and they were humble, peaceful, and happy.
+LONG AGO IN JAPAN there lived at the foot of the mountain a poor farmer and his aged, widowed mother.
+They owned a bit of land that supplied them with food, and they were humble, peaceful, and happy.

 The Story of the Aged Mother

 The poor farmer loved his aged mother dearly and the order filled his heart with sadness.
-"What do I care who takes and who gives," thought the son.
+"What does it matter about who takes and who gives?" thought the son.
 "I love my mother and that's all I care about."
-But no one ever thought twice about disobeying an order of the Governor.
-And so with many deep sighs, the youth prepared for what at that time was considered the kindest mode of death.
+But no one could actually disobey an order of the Governor.
+So with many deep sighs, the youth prepared for what at that time was considered the kindest mode of death.

 At sundown when his day’s work was ended, the young farmer took a quantity of rice which was the main food of the poor.
 He cooked and dried it, and tied it in a square cloth.
 He swung the bundle around his neck along with a gourd filled with cool, sweet water.
 Then he lifted his helpless old mother to his back and started on a long, painful journey up the mountain.